Collaborative Management

 The Executive’s role is to find solutions and make consensus decisions that support collaborative governance, management, and conservation of Fraser salmon.
 The executive provides the FSMB with direction and mandates for their work and undertakes dispute resolution when consensus-based recommendations and decisions cannot reached by the FSMB.

-FSMB - Fraser Salmon Management Board
+Fraser Salmon Management Board

-The FSMB role is to make consensus decisions and recommendations to the Parties on the agreed-upon Fraser Salmon governance, fishery management, and conservation concerns.
-The Board screens issues to identify whether 1) they span the migratory route scale, and 2) are of common concern to the Parties.
+The Fraser Salmon Management Board (FSMB) role is to make consensus decisions and recommendations to the Parties on the agreed-upon Fraser Salmon governance, fishery management, and conservation concerns.
+The Board screens issues to identify whether 1) they span the migratory route scale, and 2) they are issues of common concern to the Parties.
 They provide operational direction and oversight to the Joint Technical Committee, develop and distribute government-to-government information related to Fraser salmon, and develop and advance stakeholder processes to gather advice and recommendations for the governance, management, and conservation of Fraser salmon.
 They produce joint engagements and communications for distribution to First Nations, stakeholders, and the public.

-FSMB 2025/26 annual workplan
+FSMB 2025/26 Annual Workplan

 Archived FSMB annual reports & communications

-JTC- Joint Technical Committee
+Joint Technical Committee

 The Joint Technical Committee’s (JTC) role is to collaboratively review and analyze fisheries data, western science, and Indigenous knowledge to provide the FSMB with technical information and recommendations relevant to its work plan.
 The JTC drafts technical memos, management actions, and communications materials for the FSMB.
+Refer to the following list of technical memos for information pertaining to FSMB fishery management priorities.

-Technical memos for ongoing FSMB fishery management priorities
+Technical memos for ongoing FSMB fishery management priorities:

 2025 Additional Option for Fraser Sockeye Escapement Plan

-2025 Fraser Chinook Summer 52 Information Package
+2025 Fraser Chinook Summer 5(2) Information Package

 2024 Review of 2019-2022 Chinook Fisheries Mortality Index (FMI) Results